surniaulula/wpsso-rest-api/README.md

 <p>WPSSO REST API (aka WPSSO REST) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a> (Free or Pro version).</p>

-<p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup add-on</a> (Free or Pro version) is recommended to get the most complete meta tags and Schema JSON-LD markup for post, term and user queries.</p>
+<p>The <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup add-on</a> (Free or Pro version) is recommended to get the most complete meta tags and Schema JSON-LD markup for post, term, and user queries.</p>

 <h3>REST API Query Result Example</h3>